ripienaar/puppet-catalog-diff/README.md

 It can ask the master to use the yaml cache to compile the catalog for the last known environment with the last known facts.
 It can then validate against the rest terminus ( or by proxy puppetdb ) that the node is still active.
-This filtered list should contain only machines that have not been decomissioned in puppetdb (important as complaining their catalogs would also reactive them otherwise ).
+This filtered list should contain only machines that have not been decommissioned in puppetdb (important as complaining their catalogs would also reactive them and their exports otherwise ).

 # Usage
-Before starting you need to copy or mount the contents of your current master's yamldir on the new,diff and old nodes.If you have multiple masters then combine the yamldirs of all nodes to give the fullest picture of all catalogs
+Before starting you need to copy or mount the contents of your current master's yamldir on the diff node,new master and old master.If you have multiple masters then combine the yamldirs of all nodes to give the fullest picture of all catalogs